Learning Contextually-Adaptive Rewards via Calibrated Features: Background

-\para{Meta and Multi-Task Reward Learning.} Multi-task and meta-IRL approaches aim to learn reward functions that transfer across tasks.
-Early multi-task IRL methods focused on clustering heterogeneous demonstrations and learn distinct rewards \cite{babes2011apprenticeship, dimitrakakis2012bayesian, choi2012nonparametric}, which prevents information sharing across tasks.
-Following work has explored more complex reward representations with methods for learning shared task representations \cite{nishi2020fine, yamada2022task}.
-Developments in meta-IRL began with applications of MAML \cite{finn2017model} to tabular settings \cite{xu2019learning} and known task distributions \cite{gleave2018multi}, followed by algorithms that introduce latent task variables for policy conditioning \cite{yu2019meta, seyed2019smile}.
-Recent approaches have addressed long-horizon planning \cite{chen2023multi} and complex environments where maintaining a distribution over tasks is intractable \cite{wang2021meta}.
-Prior work has shown that multi-task pre-training followed by fine-tuning can match or outperform meta-reinforcement learning while being more computationally efficient \cite{zhao2022effectiveness}, therefore we compare our proposed method to a multi-task baseline \cite{yamada2022task}.
-It is worth noting that unlike meta and multi-task reward learning methods, our approach does not require multiple training tasks.
+\para{Meta and Multi-Task Reward Learning.} Multi-task and meta-IRL approaches aim to learn representations that transfer across tasks.
+Early multi-task IRL methods focused on clustering heterogeneous demonstrations and learning distinct rewards \cite{babes2011apprenticeship, dimitrakakis2012bayesian, choi2012nonparametric}, limiting information sharing across tasks.
+Following work explored more complex reward representations with methods for learning shared task representations \cite{nishi2020fine, yamada2022task}.
+Developments in meta-IRL began with applications of MAML \cite{finn2017model} to tabular settings \cite{xu2019learning} and known task distributions \cite{gleave2018multi}, followed by the introduction of latent task variables for policy conditioning \cite{yu2019meta, seyed2019smile}.
+Recent work has addressed long-horizon planning \cite{chen2023multi} and complex environments where maintaining a distribution over tasks is intractable \cite{wang2021meta}.
+Given prior work showing multi-task pre-training can match or outperform meta-RL while being more computationally efficient \cite{zhao2022effectiveness}, we compare our method to a multi-task baseline \cite{yamada2022task}.
+Finally, multi-objective RL (MORL) considers a setting like ours, modeling rewards as functions of base objectives, but typically focuses on Pareto-optimal policies \cite{van2014multi}.
+State-of-the-art methods for learning MORL objectives \cite{mu2025preference} assume known training rewards, which is more restrictive than our baseline.
+Unlike all of these approaches, our method doesn't require multiple training tasks.